 Is There a Minimum Income Requirement for Family Sponsorship in Ontario or Throughout Canada?

-While sponsors are not required to prove they have a specific level of income to sponsor partners such as a spouse they are married to, a conjugal partner, or a common law partner; they do need to show that they have sufficient assets and income to support other types of sponsored family members when they arrive in Canada, without they or the family member having to rely on social assistance.
+While sponsors are not required to prove they have a specific level of income to sponsor partners such as a spouse they are married to, a conjugal partner, or a common-law partner; they do need to show that they have sufficient assets and income to support other types of sponsored family members when they arrive in Canada, without them or the family member having to rely on social assistance.